Geerodge/docker-compose-laravel/README.md

 });
 ```

+You may also need to run `docker-compose run npm install laravel-mix@latest` to install mix correctly.

 From your terminal window at the project root, run the following command to start watching for changes with the npm container and its mapped ports:

 ```bash